nawrin1/PostgreSQL1/README.md

-## What is the difference between the VARCHAR and CHAR data types?
+## What is the difference between the VARCHAR and CHAR data types? :ab:
 - CHAR: Char uses a fixed amount of space for each value, regardless of the length of the stored string
 - VARCHAR: In contrast, varchar only uses the space needed to store the data.

-## Explain the purpose of the WHERE clause in a SELECT statement.
+## Explain the purpose of the WHERE clause in a SELECT statement. :question:
 The where clause is used to specify a condition that must be met for a row to be included in the result set.
 This allows you to retrieve only the rows that meet specific criteria, and exclude the ones that don't.
 ```
 SELECT column1, column2, ...